Medal of Honor Award

 - professional excellence as demonstrated by accomplishments in the law; or service to the profession and the community during their careers.

 The Foundation is soliciting nominations for its 2021 Medal of Honor Award.
 For information about the nomination procedure, click here.

 To submit a nomination for consideration, click here.
-The deadline for submissions is March 5, 2021.
+The deadline for submissions has been extended to March 19, 2021.

 NJSBF Announces Susan A. Feeney and Judge John E. Keefe Sr. as Its 2020 Medal of Honor Recipients